wangjiangshan0725/RF-Solver-Edit/README.md

 We thank [FLUX](https://github.com/black-forest-labs/flux/tree/main) for their clean codebase.

 # Contact
 The code in this repository is still being reorganized.
 Errors that may arise during the organizing process could lead to code malfunctions or discrepancies from the original research results.
-If you have any questions or concerns, please send email to wjs23@mails.tsinghua.edu.cn.
+If you have any questions or concerns, please send emails to wjs23@mails.tsinghua.edu.cn.